brainypi/brainypi-projects-showcase/docs/projects/gogs.md

 ---
-id: 49687
+id: gogs
-title: Implement Gogs on Brainy Pi
+title: Personal Git server on BrainyPi
-description: Implement Gogs on Brainy Pi
+description: Personal Git server on BrainyPi
-image: img/default-image.png
+image: img/gogs.png
 keywords: ['Open Source', 'build a simple', 'stable and extensible self-hosted Git service that can be set up in the most painless way']
 ---